Skip to main navigation Skip to main content

 Early Intervention

 For every child you work with, early intervention for any suspected or diagnosed developmental delay or disability is critical.
 Early intervention means a child is getting support and therapy as early as possible for things like their health, wellbeing, development, or any other area of need.
-The Early Childhood Early Intervention (ECEI) approach is available to all children in Australia aged under seven with a developmental delay or disability.
+The Early Childhood Early Intervention approach is available to all children in Australia aged under seven with a developmental delay or disability.
 This could include access to a Psychologist, Speech Therapist, Physiotherapist and Occupational Therapist.
 Partner and collaborate with the therapists to ensure the child’s needs are being met and progress is monitored.
+(Refer to The early childhood approach for children younger than 9 on the NDIS website.)

 At any stage along the child protection continuum and particularly for children in care, work with the child’s safety and support network including their parents, carers, child care or school staff, health professionals and NDIS providers to implement child focused, evidence based early intervention support.